Belgium Announces 283 COVID-19 Related Deaths - UrduPoint

 Belgium Announces 283 COVID-19 Related Deaths

-The Ministry added that up to 1,580 new coronavirus cases were detected, bringing the total number of people infected with the virus in Belgium to 24,983.
+The Ministry pointed out that 250 people were admitted to hospitals in the same period, bringing the number of people infected with the virus to 5,524, while 239 people left the hospital after recovery, bringing the total number of recoveries to 7,107.